 'One of the delights of Tooth and Veil... is that those much-maligned heroines of dental health have at last had a chance to tell their side of the story' JIM SULLIVAN, OTAGO DAILY TIMES When she asked him for a reference for her dental nurse training application for effused.
 Just tell them you den't drink or smoke and they'll have to take you sald.
-Menotrables, she was conflicten the dreats loceprience would get her in.
+Menotrables, she was conflicten the dreats locquerience would get her in.
 Ne interview! was so cocky but they said, "Four're only five foot two".
-I stood up we straight and said! was a good athlete, a muscalle in little gif and wey said.
+I stood up we straight and said! was a good athlete, a muscalle little gif and wey said.
 Teachers College closed for several years during the degrees simil.
-At the hoste we had begue breaktists and disness which town on the gift several or and moved around field registed because they live en spell.
-But to me it was great to have to work live and the contract it was was found no novel, to flour, for those likes the wide do the receive cheques from home.
-The grimness of those years sayed with the r.
-Dreadful lighting, dirty little closeknows with properly one and well proved med and sail talks with wet creats, trying to seat Wee-like and jum which was all we could afford.
-We used to neal image from the hoste dand makes our own jump. we a nine penmy double baseder loc cream on pay day we looked at each other with ung satisfaction.
-Many gifts had led sheberced lives and were dangerously naive out sex.
-There was one gift who got wery raity with me and sweer that babies ne out of the beilty boston.
+At the hoste we had begue breaktist and disness which town on the gift several or and moved around field registed because they liven spell.
+But to me it was great to have to work liven spell.
+But to me the was great to have to work from home.
+The grimness of those years sayed with the .
+Dreadful lighting, dirty little closeknows with properly one and well proved formal and laids with wet creats, trying to set Wee-like and jum which was all we could afford.
+We used to neal image from the hoste dand makes care own jump. we a nine penmy double baseder loc cream on pay day we looked at each other with ung satisfaction.
+Many girls had led sheberced lives and were dangerously naive out sex.
+There was one gif who got wery raity with me and sweer that babies ne out of the belly boston.
 She was 22.
-Kath had been rold by her brothers that if so ye rited anything, he was to slap his face.
-We didn't know anything about thrin hards so if the temputation was there I just kept my legs crossed.
-I thought about my, now career and my pension and it wasnet perigin to joografie the.
+Kath had been sold by her brothers that if ye yirled anything, he was to slap his face.
+We didn't know anything about brint noted to fif the temputation was there I just kept my legs crossed.
+I thought about my to my careford and my pension and it wasnet periging to joogstrike them.
 Lace many trainers, Scan two up anothing, it was the tuning to our you were we possibilities of the provision of the way.
-Previous drafts of nurses had feared for their jobs because of the onstant criticism, opposition from dentists and government cuthecks, but the best of the provision of the he new government promised social security from cradle to grave, and within two decks of being ledered it was making plants to expand the School Dental Service.
+Previous drafts of nurses had feared for their jobs because of the onstant criticisms, opposition from dentists and government cuthecks, but the best of the provision of th he new government promised social security from cradle to grave, and within two decks of being ledered it was making plants to expand the School Dental Service.
 It anned dental services available to all primary school children within five years.
 In a 18 Labour Party film replete with old-fashioned boosterism, the marrator enthused are of the each is the first thing in health?
 The Labour government has extended TOOTH AND